Mustelid trapping will remain the foundation of our activity for the foreseeable future. And, we will continue:

 But we also have plans:

-- to expand the trapping network to cover the north face of Hodder, down into the Grecian Valley.
-Three or four new lines will be put in.
+- to further expand the trapping network in the Grecian Valley.
 Whio and roroa have already expanded into this area and will benefit from this added protection, as will kaka and other native birds and invertebrates,

 - to develop our alpine programme to monitor flowering of tussock and other key vegetation.
 We hope to relate this to changes in pest and lizard numbers,